BBlue530/PatchHound/PatchHound/README.md

 - Retrieve stored scan artifacts by listing or downloading from the backend
 - Enable/disable token keys without deleting them
 - Add and remove exclusions of vulnerabilties
+- Request a PDF summary report of a specific workflow

 ---